henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/system-overview.md

 ## Project Abstract

-This project is a web-based, tablet-friendly "fill-in-the-phrase" game designed for children, with special considerations regarding players who use Augmentative and Alternatve Communication (ACC).
-In order to promote social inclusion and empathy, the game is offered in two modes -Verbal and AAC- and provides a pause function that allows AAC users to communicate without feeling rushed.
+This project is a web-based, tablet-friendly "fill-in-the-phrase" story game designed for children, with special considerations regarding players who use Augmentative and Alternatve Communication (ACC).
+In order to promote social inclusion and empathy, the game is offered in two modes -External AAC Tablet/Voice Control and Built in AAC Tablet- which provides a turn taken function that allows AAC users to communicate without feeling rushed.
 An embedded or easily accessible AAC-friendly interface ensures minimal screen switching and enables easy participation.
 The interface dynamically indicates when a child is composing an answer, fostering understanding and patience among all players.
 Through simple, age-appropriate prompts, lively visuals, and a responsive layout, the game creates an engaging, accessible